The Spanish Fly (1931 film)

-The Spanish Fly (German: Die spanische Fliege) is a 1931 German comedy film directed by Georg Jacoby and starring Betty Bird, Lizzi Waldmüller and Fritz Schulz.
-It was shot at the Halensee Studios in Berlin.
+The Spanish Fly (German: Die spanische Fliege) is a 1931 German comedy film directed by Georg Jacoby and starring Oscar Sabo, Betty Bird and Lizzi Waldmüller.
+It was shot at the Tempelhof Studios in Berlin.
+The film's sets were designed by the art director Hans Jacoby.
+It premiered at Berlin's Gloria-Palast.
 It was based on the 1913 play The Spanish Fly by Franz Arnold and Ernst Bach.
-The film was remade in 1955.
+The film was remade in West Germany in 1955.